SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks

 \subsection{Negative Sampling Strategies}

 Since the number of possible negative edges in our relatedness graphs might be overwhelming with respect to the number of positive edges, we need to devise negative sampling strategies.
 In fact, negative sampling for \emph{graph representation learning} has been shown to drastically impact the effectiveness of a model \cite{yang2020understanding}.
-However, since we do not want to add more complexity to our model, with \method{} we want to introduce simple, yet effective, sampling techniques which provide with negative edge samples that help our link prediction model distinguish related/dissimilar columns.
-Thus, in the following we describe three negative sampling strategies (termed as NS1, NS2, NS3), each enhanced with meaningful insights.
-It is important to mention here that these negative sampling techniques take place inside every relatedness graph, wherein we have the knowledge about which node pairs represent negative examples.
-To illustrate how these strategies proceed, in Figure \ref{fig:sampling} we depict each one of them on the relatedness graph in Figure \ref{fig:relatedness-graph}.
+Such sampling techniques can provide with negative edge samples that help our link prediction model distinguish related/dissimilar columns.
+Thus, in the following we describe three negative sampling strategies (termed as NS1, NS2, NS3), each enhanced with different insights.
+It is important to mention here that these negative sampling techniques take place inside every relatedness graph, where we have the knowledge of which node pairs represent negative examples.
+In Figure \ref{fig:sampling} we depict each sampling strategy and how it operates on the relatedness graph of Figure \ref{fig:relatedness-graph}.

-\para{NS1: Random sampling on whole graph} The most straightforward and simple way to compute a sample of negative edges per relatedness graph, is to randomly sample some of them out of the set of all possible negative node pairs.
-In specific, based on the node connectivity information we have about each relatedness graph, we are able to compute the full set of distinct pairs which include nodes from different connected components; these represent columns in the original data silo that are not related.
-Then, we simply extract a sample of these negative edges by randomly picking some of them in order to construct a set with a size equal to the number of positive edges in the corresponding relatedness graph, to avoid overfitting.
+\para{NS1: Sampling on whole graph} The most straightforward and simple way to compute a sample of negative (non-directed) edges per relatedness graph, is to randomly sample some of them out of the set of all possible negative node pairs.
+Specifically, based on the node connectivity information we have about each relatedness graph, we are able to compute the full set of distinct pairs which include nodes from different connected components.
+Then, we randomly pick some of them in order to construct a set with a size equal to the number of positive edges in the corresponding relatedness graph to feed to our loss function.